martis42/depend_on_what_you_use/README.md

 ### Use the aspect

-Invoke the aspect through the command line on a target: \
+Invoke the aspect through the command line on a target:<br/>
 `bazel build <target_pattern> --aspects=//:aspect.bzl%your_dywu_aspect --output_groups=cc_dwyu_output`

-If no problem is found, the command will exit with `INFO: Build completed successfully`. \
+If no problem is found, the command will exit with `INFO: Build completed successfully`.<br/>
 If a problem is detected, the build command will fail with an error and a description of the problem will be printed in the terminal.
 For example:
 ```
 ================================================================================
 DWYU analyzing: '<analyzed_target>'